 mcSquares is one of the biggest

-In Season 13, mcSquares got an update segment.
-They’ve recently moved to a 25,000-square-foot building that runs on wind power.
+In Season 13, we got an official mcSquares update.
+Anthony shared that they recently moved to a 25,000-square-foot building that runs on wind power.
 They’ve planted 50,000 trees and hired more employees to help fill orders.

 Further, the company has slightly rebranded its name to M.C.
 Squares.